-Design Element Requirement Review Recommendations Surface Discontinuities Vertical surface discontinuities 0.25 inches maximum shall be permitted.
-Vertical discontinuities between 0.25 inches and 0.5 inches maximum shall be beveled not steeper than 1:2 (50 percent).
-Changes in level greater than 0.5 inches up to 6 inches shall have an 1:12 (8.3 percent) maximum slope.
-Changes to a level greater than 6 inches shall comply to PROWAG R407 (PROWAG R302.6.2).
-Refers to other standard publications for items not covered in the standards (KCRS Section 1.3).
-N/A Horizontal openings shall not allow passage of a sphere more than 0.5 inches in diameter.
+Design Element Requirement Review Recommendations Surface Discontinuities The state of the s publications for items not covered in the standards (KCRS N/A Horizontal openings shall not allow passage of a sphere more than 0.5 inches in diameter.
 Except where multiple directions of travel intersect, elongated openings in grates shall be placed so that the long dimension is perpendicular to the dominate travel direction (PROWAG R302.7.3).
 Vertical changes in level of 0.25 inch maximum shall be permitted to be vertical.
 Changes in level between 0.25 inch minimum and 0.5 inch maximum shall be beveled with a slope not steeper than 1:2 (50 percent) (ADAS 302.2 & 302.3).